HazemSoliman096/Books-Frontend/README.md

-# Books-Frontend
+# Learn_Angular
-Creating frontend for the books api repo and learning angular
+  learning angular with the tour of heroes tutorial in angular docs.